nickpapac/docs/README.md

 2. `Simple Tests`, which perform a simple real-world scenario, i.e. *Turn Light on through Network Command*
 3. `Complex Tests`, which perform a more common and complex real-world scenario, and whose goal is to showcase what an actual Functional test for a real product would test, with more than one assertions and using multiple APIs.

+## Testboards
+TODO

+## Test Scripts
+TODO

-## Project Jobs (TODO)
+## Project Jobs
 Spanner executes each test script inside a virtual environment.
 For each run, a new job is created.
 Jobs can run automatically (through pull requests) or manually as described below.

-### Manual Job Creation (TODO)
-TODO

 ### Job Creation from Pull Request (TODO)
 This will automatically trigger a Spanner CI Job on each Pull Request

 1. Click on the Pull request button in the Github Repository homepage.